Back

 const [elementRef, bounds] = useMeasure();

-Moving onto the most important part of the component, and animated container which holds the views and decides how to animate between them:
+Moving onto the most important part of the component, an animated container which holds the views and decides how to animate between them:

 <motion.div